GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_access.md

 :::

-:::{dropdown} How to integrate continental COG mosaics into Python workflow
+:::{dropdown} How to integrate DEA Land Cover continental mosaics into Python workflow

 You can seamlessly open a Land Cover mosaic, such as Level 4 for year 2024, using Python and the `rioxarray` library.
 For example: